All Episodes

 When did envy become okay?

-I'm constantly hearing or seeing not very guilty admissions of being jealous of a friend for say something on Instagram, whether it's eye rolling at a friend's exotic trip, snarking on someone's great seats at the ball game, or commenting about an acquaintance's restaurant every night life.
+Whether it's eye-rolling at a friend's exotic trip, snarking on someone's great seats at the ball game, or commenting about an acquaintance's restaurant every night life, jealousy is in.

-Have we become a culture of green-eyed monsters who, in the parlance of hip hop, hate on our friends and acquaintances for all they have, and we don't?
+Have we become a culture of green-eyed monsters who, in the parlance of hip-hop, hate on our friends and acquaintances for all they have, and we don't?

 Maybe it's social media.